abagusetty/CMakeBuild/dox/SupportedDependencies.md

 --------------------------------------------------------------------------------

-NWChemExBase can find and build the following:
+CMakeBuild can find and build the following:

 --------------------------------------------------------------------------------
 | Name            | Brief Description                                          |